apache/horaedb-docs/docs/src/en/dev/compile_run.md

-In order to compile CeresDB, some relevant dependencies(including the `Rust` toolchain) should be installed.
+In order to compile HoraeDB, some relevant dependencies(including the `Rust` toolchain) should be installed.

 # Dependencies(Ubuntu20.04)